Trump Baby Putin - Google Search - 7:11 AM 1/6/2019

 · · · · ·

-Feb 9, 2018 - German national appears prominently in the investigation into the possible Russian contacts made by Donald Trump's associates.
+Feb 9, 2018 - A German national appears prominently in the investigation into the possible Russian contacts made by Donald Trump's associates.
 Did she ...

 Apr 5, 2018 - Exclusive: Paul Manafort authorised secret media operation that sought to discredit key opponent of then Ukrainian president.